Dealer pleads guilty in death of actor Michael K. Williams - ExBulletin

 In doing so, he administered the lethal dose that killed Michael K. Williams, Williams said.

-Prosecutors said Cartagena and his alleged co-conspirators continued to sell heroin containing fentanyl around apartment buildings in Brooklyn and Manhattan, even after learning of the actor’s death.
+Prosecutors said Cartagena and its alleged co-conspirators continued to sell heroin containing fentanyl around apartment buildings in Brooklyn and Manhattan, even after learning of the actors’ deaths.
 Another defendant in the case pleaded guilty on Tuesday.

 Williams’ death came despite a New York City Police Department investigation that placed a paid informant making controlled heroin purchases on the same block where Williams purchased drugs.